- Mini Tummy Tuck Aka Lower Abdominoplasty

 Mother with loose skin

 Life after baby isn’t always smooth sailing.
-Perhaps some less-than-desirable realities that have set in.
 No, it’s not just trying to eat healthy when you have a craving for dessert, nor is it the late nights soothing a fussy infant.
-It’s sagging belly skin.
-Lately, every time you look in the mirror, it feels like a small blow to your confidence.
-Months have passed, and your skin still hasn’t quite bounced back.
+For some women, it’s sagging belly skin.
+Perhaps months have passed, and your skin still hasn’t quite bounced back.
 It starts to dawn on you that much like baby, the changes pregnancy caused to your stomach may be permanent.

 Post weight loss patients